 - 6.1 The Panel has a duty to raise awareness of it with key stakeholders, the public and the media.
 Efforts have continued to engage the public at meetings by holding them at venues across the region.
-There is the option for members of the public to ask questions of the Panel at each meeting. - 6.2 The Panel communicates via Twitter (@westmidspcp) and press releases are distributed to the local media contacts.
+There is the option for members of the public to ask questions of the Panel at each meeting. - 6.2 The Panel communicates via Twitter (@westmidspcp).
 The Panel has a website: www.westmidlandspcp.co.uk